South Kolan: Geography

 The neighbourhood of Koolboo is located in the north-western area of South Kolan (24.9166°S 152.1500°E); it takes its name from the former Kooboo railway station on the now closed Mount Perry railway line.
 Koolboo is named after a local Aboriginal clan leader.

+The Bundaberg-Gin Gin Road (State Route 3) runs through from east to west, and The Cedars Road exits to the south.

 History

 The name Kolan is believed to be a Kabi language word kalang meaning good.

 Kolan South State School opened on 29 July 1878.

-In 1882, a Methodist Church was established in South Kolan in the area known as Hill End.
+In 1882, a Methodist church was established in South Kolan in the area known as Hill End.
 In 1903, it was replaced by a new building which was subsequently enlarged.

 Kalbar Plantation was owned by Dr May of Bundaberg; a sugar mill was erected there in 1883.

 A Union church was opened in 1884 and has been used by a number of denominations.

 Kalbar Provisional School opened on 26 February 1896.
 On 1 January 1909, it became Kalbar State School.
 It closed on 15 June 1962.

 The Bingera Railway Station Provisional School opened in 1907, becoming a State School in 1909.
 It closed in 1963.
 It was in James Street (approx 24.8976°S 152.1940°E).
 The name refers to the nearby (former) Bingera railway station on the now-closed Mount Perry railway line, which was at the intersection of Raines Road and Ten Mile Road (24.9048°S 152.1992°E).

 St Mary's Anglican Church was dedicated on 11 March 1979 by Archbishop Felix Arnott.
 It closed during 1994.